Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems: Abstract

 \section{Abstract}

-We provide analytical solutions to certain optimal control problems whose running cost depends on the state variable and with constraints on the control.
+Two of the main challenges in optimal control are solving problems with state-dependent running costs and developing efficient numerical solvers that are computationally tractable in high dimension.
+In this paper, we provide analytical solutions to certain optimal control problems whose running cost depends on the state variable and with constraints on the control.
 We also provide Lax-Oleinik-type representation formulas for the corresponding Hamilton-Jacobi partial differential equations with state-dependent Hamiltonians.
-Additionally, we present efficient, grid-free numerical solvers based on our representation formulas, which are shown, in some cases, to scale linearly with the state dimension, and thus, to overcome the curse of dimensionality.
+Additionally, we present an efficient, grid-free numerical solver based on our representation formulas, which is shown to scale linearly with the state dimension, and thus, to overcome the curse of dimensionality.
 Using existing optimization methods and the min-plus technique, we extend our numerical solvers to address more general classes of convex and nonconvex initial costs.
-As a result, our numerical methods have the potential to serve as a building block for solving broader classes of high-dimensional optimal control problems in real-time. \keywords{Optimal control \and Hamilton-Jacobi partial differential equations \and Grid-free numerical methods \and High dimensions}
+We demonstrate the capabilities of our numerical solvers using implementations on a central processing unit (CPU) and a field-programmable gate array (FPGA).
+In several cases, our FPGA implementation obtains over a 10 times speedup compared to the CPU, which demonstrates the promising performance boosts FPGAs can achieve.
+Our numerical results show that our solvers have the potential to serve as a building block for solving broader classes of high-dimensional optimal control problems in real-time. \keywords{Optimal control \and Hamilton-Jacobi partial differential equations \and Grid-free numerical methods \and High dimensions \and FPGAs}